 A chief marketing officer (CMO) is the person responsible for managing the marketing side of your company.
-This c-suite position ensures your company mission and vision is being accurately conveyed to the public.
+This C-suite position ensures your company mission and vision are being accurately conveyed to the public.
 They also keep the marketing strategy on track so your business continues to reach a larger audience.
 A successful CMO will ultimately have a big impact on your company’s revenue and overall profits.

 The first step to retaining your CMO long-term is understanding the main causes of turnover.
 Below are two of the main reasons CMOs do not stay long at a company.

 Prior to hiring a CMO, the CEO is often the one assisting with the marketing plans.
 When a CMO is brought on, it can be difficult for the CEO to relinquish this important responsibility to a new leader.
 A majority of CEOs also don’t fully grasp the intricacies of marketing and everything that goes into strategy development, yet they expect a CMO to generate revenue.
 The problem is, it’s incredibly difficult to translate a marketing campaign into dollars earned.

 A marketing campaign increases brand awareness and gets people talking about your company’s services or products.
 This is known as demand generation.